 Good searching is not a matter of typing a word or two in a search box and getting 100,000 hits.
 A good search result is generally between 20-100 relevant items.

-What to do when you get too many results
+When you get too many results:

-What to do when you don't get enough results
+When you don't get enough results:

 Don't forget to look at footnotes and bibliographies of relevant articles and books, including material that was assigned in class.

 Consult with your professor.
 They will think more highly of you for seeking their advice, as early as possible.